Prajnabhandary/VITON/Inpainting/Readme.md

 ## Example

-To set up the project, follow the below steps to get started:
+To set up the project, follow the below steps:

 1. **Clone the repository:** Open your terminal and run the following command to clone the repository to your local machine.